 In the United States, the FDA generally requires two adequate and well-controlled pivotal clinical trials to approve a new drug application ("NDA").
 Furthermore, for full approval of an NDA, the FDA requires a demonstration of efficacy based on a clinical benefit endpoint.
 The FDA may grant accelerated approval based on a surrogate endpoint reasonably likely to predict clinical benefit.
 Even though our pivotal clinical trials for a specific indication may achieve their primary endpoints and may be reasonably believed by us to be likely to predict clinical benefit, the FDA may not accept the results of such trials or approve our product candidates on an accelerated basis, or at all.
 It is also possible that the FDA may refuse to accept for filing and review any regulatory application we submit for regulatory approval in the United States.
-Even if our regulatory application is accepted for review, there may be delays in the FDA's review process and the FDA may determine that such regulatory application does not contain adequate clinical or other data or support the approval of our product candidate.
-In such a case, the FDA may issue a complete response letter that may require that we conduct and/or complete additional clinical trials and preclinical studies or provide additional information or data before it will reconsider an application for approval.
-Any such requirements may be substantial, expensive and time-consuming, and there is no guarantee that we will continue to pursue such application or that the FDA will ultimately decide that any such application supports the approval of our product candidate.
-Furthermore, the FDA may also refer any regulatory application to an advisory committee for review and recommendation as to whether, and under what conditions, the applications should be approved.
+Even if our regulatory application is accepted for review, there may be delays in the FDA's review process and the FDA may determine that such regulatory application does not contain adequate clinical trials and preclinical studies or provide additional information or data before it will reconsider an application for approval.
+Any such requirements may be substantial, expensive and time-consuming, and there is no guarantee that we will continue to pursue such application to an advisory committee for review and recommendation as to whether, and under what conditions, the application should be approved.
 While the FDA is not bound by the recommendation of an advisory committee, it considers such recommendations carefully when making decisions.
-Delay or failure to obtain, or unexpected costs in obtaining, the regulato
+Delay or failure to obtain, or unexpected costs in obtaining, the regulatory approval necessary to bring a potential product to market could decrease our ability to generate sufficient revenue to maintain our business.

-THE REGULATORY APPROVAL PROCESS IS LENGTHY, EXPENSIVE AND UNCERTAIN, AND WE MAY BE UNABLE TO OBTAIN REGULATORY APPROVAL FOR OUR PRODUCT CANDIDATES UNDER applicable regulatory requirements.
+The regulatory approval process is lengthy, expensive and uncertain, and we may be unable to obtain regulatory approval for our product candidates under applicable regulatory requirements.
 The denial or delay of any such approval would delay commercialization of our product candidates and adversely impact our ability to generate revenue, our business and our results of operations.